 Protect Our Seattle Neighborhoods!

-The City Council is prepared to pass legislation that will change your single-family neighborhood and EVERY Seattle neighborhood forever.
+The City Council is prepared to pass citywide legislation this April that will change EVERY Seattle single-family neighborhood forever.

 Don’t you have a right to really understand the impacts?

 Note: We are now only $10,000 away from meeting our goal of raising $50,000 to cover costs of our citywide appeal.
 Please join hundreds of Seattleites from all around the city.
 The hearing begins March 25th.